andreastt/edit/README.md

 edit
 ====

-These are a small set of utilities for editing files from a remote system over an [ssh(1)] session on your local machine’s text editor.
+These are a small set of utilities for editing files on a remote system over an [ssh(1)] session on your local machine’s text editor.

-It currently only supports editing files that are available on the local system via an [sshfs(1)] mount.
+A major caveat is that it currently only supports editing of files that are available off an [sshfs(1)] mount on the local system.

-The utilities were written specifically for Plan 9’s [acme(1)] editor, but could theoretically work with any non-blocking editor set in `EDITOR_B`.
+There are plans to support editing of arbitrary remote files without the need for mounting the remote filesystem.

-Install the necessary programs on the respective systems:
+The editing utilities were written specifically for Plan 9’s [acme(1)] editor, but should theoretically work with any non-blocking editor set in `EDITOR_B`.

-	local% go get sny.no/tools/edit/cmd/editd
+Install the necessary programs:

-	remote% go get sny.no/tools/edit/cmd/E sny.no/tools/edit/cmd/B
+	% go get sny.no/tools/edit/...

 First start the editd daemon on your local machine:

-	% editd &
+	% editd
 	./editd: listening on [::]:52670

 If you are on macOS you may create a [launch agent] for the editd